 You don’t have to be a certified diver to come face-to-face with some of the sea's most fascinating creatures.
-In fact, in some destinations, you can simply wade from the sand into the shallows with your mask and snorkel to enjoy incredible marine life encounters.
-From swimming with manta rays in Australia to spying whale sharks in Mozambique, here are seven of the best beaches for snorkelling around the world.
+In fact, in some destinations, you can simply wade from the sand into the shallows with your mask and snorkel and enjoy some incredible marine life encounters.

 1. Fernando de Noronha, Brazil

-A volcanic archipelago off Brazil's northeast coast, Fernando de Noronha is a fiercely protected eco-wonderland, favoured by naturalists and marine biologists, with a rugged coastline and diverse ecosystems.
+A volcanic archipelago off Brazil's northeast coast, Fernando de Noronha is a fiercely protected eco-wonderland, favored by naturalists and marine biologists, with a rugged coastline and diverse ecosystems.

-It's renowned for its undeveloped beaches and unparalleled snorkelling.
-With visibility reaching up to 40m in its warm, emerald waters, you can spot sea turtles, rays, lemon and reef sharks and the highest concentration of resident spinning dolphins in the world.
+It's renowned for its undeveloped beaches and unparalleled snorkeling.
+With visibility reaching up to 40m in its warm, emerald waters, you can spot sea turtles, rays, lemon and reef sharks.
+The beach also has the highest concentration of resident spinning dolphins in the world.

-At Baía do Sancho, considered by many to be the most beautiful beach in Brazil, the sandy sea floor allows for boats to stop without damaging the coral.
-Other good snorkelling points include Baía dos Porcos, Sueste, Morro de Fora and Porto, with its accessible shipwrecks teeming with marine life.
+At Baía do Sancho, considered by many to be the most beautiful beach in Brazil, the sandy seafloor allows boats to stop without damaging the coral.
+Other good snorkeling points include Baía dos Porcos, Sueste, Morro de Fora, and Porto, with its accessible shipwrecks teeming with marine life.

 2. Lady Elliot Island, Great Barrier Reef, Australia